Skip to main content

 Type of Resource: Home Education Curriculum

 Description: Lightning Literature is a language arts curriculum designed to instill a love of literature in students, expand their ability to read intelligently and deeply, and prepare them for more advanced language arts concepts.
 The key components of this series are literature, grammar and mechanics, and composition.
-The Teacher’s Guide contains the answers to the comprehension questions for all nine books, as well as four chapters on poetry, and the grammar pages, instructions for daily composition, a discussion guide for each book, and suggestions for additional activities.
+The Teacher’s Guide contains the answers to the comprehension questions for all nine books, as well as four chapters on poetry and the grammar pages, instructions for daily composition, a discussion guide for each book, and suggestions for additional activities.
 The Workbook and Guide can be purchased separately, in a set together, or in a pack with the readers.
 The author’s goal in writing this series is to “instill a love of great literature in children, expand their ability to read intelligently and deeply, improve their communication abilities, and prepare them for more advanced language arts concepts.”
-The three key components to this series are literature, grammar and mechanics, and composition.
+The three key components of this series are literature, grammar and mechanics, and composition.
 This year, students read a variety of great children’s literature, classic and modern.
 Grade 5 Lighting Literature will continue the Lightning Literature method of teaching intelligent reading, composition, and grammar using great children’s literature.
 Students will be introduced to new authors, exciting stories, and different cultures and experiences.
 The consumable four-colour Student Worktext contains comprehension questions, discussion questions, instruction on grammar (including sentence diagramming), and workbook pages.
 Workbook answers are in the Teacher’s Guide.
 The workbook will ask questions on the reading, teach (and quiz on) grammar and mechanics, and introduce composition techniques.
 Each week, students will write something of their own to keep their composition muscles exercised and growing.
 The Workbook and Guide can be purchased separately, in a set together, or in a pack with the readers.
-You’ll need something else for teaching spelling, learning to read, and penmanship.
+You’ll need something else to teach spelling, learning to read, and penmanship.

 Website